 After reading this article, you now know what it takes to plan, create, and promote your lead quizzes.

-Lead generation remains one of the most problematic worries in business.
-No matter what industry you’re in, it’s the lifeblood of your business.
+Lead generation remains one of the most problematic worries in business, no matter what industry you’re in.
 Without leads, you have no way to grow and scale your company.

-You remain stuck in that hamster wheel where you hustle hard to sell, and then hustle harder to fulfill your orders — only to find yourself back at square one a few weeks or months later.
-Instead of feeling like you own your business, you head to bed each evening thinking that it owns you.
+You remain stuck in a cycle where you hustle hard to sell, and then hustle harder to fulfill your orders – only to find yourself back at square one a few weeks later.

-Creating an automated lead generation system can solve this.
+Creating an automated lead generation system can help you break this cycle.

-And although a Lead Quiz does take time to build, it can serve you well for years.
+And although a lead generation quiz does take time to build, it can serve you well for years.

 - Think about who your core avatar is.